Ahmad Salama Mabruk: 1998 arrest in Azerbaijan

 In August 1998, a wiretapped phone call tipped off the Israeli Mossad that a rendezvous between Ihab Saqr and an Iranian MOIS official was planned in Baku, Azerbaijan.
 Without a bureau in Azerbaijan, they contacted the American CIA, who allowed a Canadian-raised Mossad agent to unofficially tag along as seven or eight CIA officers based in Frankfurt oversaw a local police raid on the Baku hotel room on 20 August.

 When the Azeri police received confirmation that Saqr was in his hotel room drinking coffee with others, they stormed the room grabbing all three people they found present and brought them still barefoot to the police station.
 It was now realised that the Iranian official hadn't yet shown up, and they had instead arrested Saqr, as well as Mabruk and Essam Marzouk.
 They were brought to the police station, where the Mossad agent says the police "beat the crap out of them".
 His laptop computer was seized, and yielded information on an Albanian cell, leading to a raid which saw five more arrested and extradited to Egypt.
 It also ostensibly confirmed the identity of more than a hundred others who were, or had been, arrested based on their links to the group.

-An alternative telling of his arrest suggests that he had been arrested outside a Baku restaurant after American authorities had been tipped off by an informant inside al-Jihad.
+An alternative telling of his arrest suggests that he had been arrested outside a Baku restaurant after American authorities had been tipped off by an informant inside the EIJ.

 Imprisonment in Egypt

-Under interrogation and alleged torture, Mabruk claimed that al-Jihad had acquired chemical weapons over the past two years and gave up the names and locations of dozens of al-Jihad members.
+Under interrogation and alleged torture, Mabruk claimed that the EIJ had acquired chemical weapons over the past two years and gave up the names and locations of dozens of EIJ members.
 Although previously sentenced to death in absentia, he was instead sentenced to 15 years imprisonment at the Huckstep Military Court.

 While in prison, he began to lead a militant al-Marj group in the Abu Zabal prison camp.
 In the summer of 2004, he used this position to denounce an attempt by Nabil Na'eem to preach that violence was counter-productive to jihad.
-That July, it was announced that his son Ibrahim, who had worked as an "educator" close to al-Jihad, had been killed in a Predator drone airstrike in the northwest Frontier Province that had killed Midhat Mursi.
+On 28 July 2008, it was announced that his son Ibrahim, who had worked as an "educator" close to the EIJ, had been killed in Pakistan, in the Predator drone airstrike on the Khyber Pakhtunkhwa province that killed Midhat Mursi.

 In December 2007, al-Zawahiri announced he would take questions from the public and attempt to answer as many as he could.
 The 846th question asked if he knew whether it was true that Mabruk had been arrested while attempting to purchase red arsenic.

 The following year, Zawahiri mentioned Mabruk as one of those leading the campaign to protest unfair treatment by Egyptian prison authorities who had neglected the medical needs of imprisoned militants.